 Once all connections have been configured, select Next.

 The Configure Variables page provides allows the to configure the variable(s) available to the code slice.
 Variables that were bound to parameters on the Configure Parameters page automatically appear within the list of variables.

 Note: Variables appear as Read-only or Read-write based on the parameters they are bound to.

 Further customize the script after CodeSlice generates it with more variables.
 Move variables to the Read-only or Read-write lists by selecting the desired variable and then selecting the appropriate arrow to add or remove them.

 Important: Variables that are bound to parameters cannot be removed from the lists of Read-only or Read-write variables.
 To remove those variables, first remove them from their respective parameter binding.

-Once you're satisfied with the variable configurations, you can select Finish.
+Once you're satisfied with the variable configurations, select Finish.